Donald Trump Jr. is testifying at the Trump fraud trial in New York. Here's what to know.

 His work as a company executive involved many of the properties and deals that are a focus of the case, including the financing and development of Trump International Hotel & Tower, Chicago, and Trump International Golf Links in Aberdeen, Scotland, as well as commercial leasing deals at properties including Trump Tower and 40 Wall Street in Manhattan.

-After his father was elected president, Trump Jr. signed off on so-called statements of financial condition — documents the state says were core to the fraud scheme.
+After his father was elected president, Trump Jr. signed off on the statements of financial condition.
 The judge in the case has already ruled that the defendants engaged in fraud.
 He agreed with James' office that the statements, which portrayed Trump's wealth as billions of dollars more than what was truthful, were given to banks, insurers and others.

 Trump Jr. and his siblings were involved with the statements, at least in a limited fashion, even before their father was elected, according to one witness in the case.
 With the former president watching, shaking his head in seeming disbelief, his former lawyer and "fixer" Michael Cohen testified on Oct.
 25 that the three Trump scions were sometimes consulted by another company executive who oversaw production of each year's statement.